 When a speech path first starts out, it is tough to figure out the difference between diagnostic terms in evaluation reports.
 Sometimes the terms sound so similar.
 Additionally, when parents hears a diagnosis during an eligibility meeting, it can be pretty confusing.
 Here are some issues that come up:

 - The speech pathologist said my daughter has a language delay.
-What does that mean? – A language delay is the traditional label for a student who demonstrates difficulty with language comprehension or oral expression when compared to same age peers.
+What does that mean?
+A language delay is the traditional label for a student who demonstrates difficulty with language comprehension or oral expression when compared to same age peers.
 The critical point of a delay is that a student with a delay displays typical language acquisition at a slower pace.
 Their strengths and weaknesses in communication look like a younger child’s profile.
-An example of an expressive language delay would be a student who is age four who is using two words per utterance.
+An example of an expressive language delay is a student who is age four who is using two words per utterance.
 The milestone for a two-year old is to use two words per utterance so a four year old with that ability would be delayed.

 I hope that I’ve been able to explain the differences between these pretty distinct terms.
 Please comment below if you have further questions.
 Or you can email me.
 Thanks for reading!

 Grab the handout detailing the differences between English and Spanish speech sounds here: Speech Sound Differences Between English and Spanish